This Overland 1995 Jeep Cherokee XJ Is ’90s Gold

 There are so many insane overland rigs these days.
 Folks are spending well into the six figures to build/buy overlanding rigs that look like they are more meant to storm a fortress than go camping for the weekend.
-The truth is, you don’t need a tank with 277ft of clearance to take an off-road trip.
+The truth is, you don’t need a Panzer tank with 277 ft of ground clearance to take an off-road trip.

 It’s the XJ’s nimble stance and footprint that has made it the off-road legend that it is today.
 Most modern overlanding rigs are tall, long, and heavy.
 That is all good and well until you come across a trail too small to take these rigs through.
 This Cherokee will skate right past the monster rigs with ease.